Mohammad Ashraf Kichhouchhwi

-Syed Mohammad Ashraf Kichhouchhwi (born 5 July 1966) is an Indian Sufi leader and spiritual master from Kichchouchcha Sharif, the famous Sufi shrine of Ashraf Jahangir Semnani in Ambedkar Nagar in Uttar Pradesh.
+Syed Mohammad Ashraf Kichhouchhwi (born 5 July 1966) is an Indian Sufi leader and spiritual master from Kichhauchha Sharif, the famous Sufi shrine of Ashraf Jahangir Semnani in Ambedkar Nagar in Uttar Pradesh.
 Kichhauchhwi is a patron of various social, academic and other developmental activities of Sufi Sunni Muslims in India.
 He is the Founder and National President of the All India Ulema and Mashaikh Board (AIUMB), a Sufi movement in India.

 AIUMB

 Kichhouchhwi, as leader of the AIUMB, has gathered Sufi clerics and other Muslim leaders in India to build up community resilience against terrorism.
 Kichhowchhwi led a Sufi delegation that met the Indian PM on 26 August 2015 to raise the concerns of growing extremism in the name of Islam.
 The delegation members said the spread of terrorism in the name of Islam represents a danger to peace all over the world, and there is urgent need to take action to marginalise the forces which are promoting extremism for social, economic or political considerations.
 He has said that there is need to spread awareness among the Muslim community that organisations such as the ISIS and al Qaeda do not represent the path of Islam.
 He gave several suggestions for the promotion of Sufi thought and culture in India, including creation of a "Sufi circuit" to promote tourism, and steps for the rejuvenation of Sufi shrines and sites in India.

 Kichhouchhwi opines that "Islam has been conflated in media with extremism...
 We have to keep the Muslim youths away from the politically motivated 'Islamists' and recognize the real culprits who cause greater defamation of Islam and Muhammad than the Islamophobes".

 In recent years, Kichhouchhwi has organized large-scale conferences, popularly known as "Muslim Maha Panchayats", in addition to small gatherings, in many parts of India.
 In these gatherings, Sufis have declared that they accept neither the religious nor the political leadership of the Wahhabis.
 The AIUMB plans to organize an international Sufi conference or Religious Leaders' Summit in the beginning of 2016.